 Want to make money with affiliate marketing?
 Who doesn’t!
-Affiliate marketing is a both popular and lucrative way for bloggers to earn income from their websites.
+Affiliate marketing is both a popular and lucrative way for bloggers to earn income from their websites.
 However, there are plenty of pitfalls you’ll want to avoid.
 To help you stay on the straight and narrow, I put together this list of my best affiliate marketing tips for bloggers.

 Ready to get started?
 Let’s do this!